UbuntuBudgie/experimental/budgie-hello-world/README.md

    sudo ninja uninstall

    # Logout and login after installing the applet.
-   # You can add App Launcher to your panel from Budgie Desktop Settings.
+   # You can add Hello World to your panel from Budgie Desktop Settings.

    # Have fun!
 ```